 Zoning Amendment (Rezone & Conditional Rezone; to change the zoning district)

 Title 67, Chapter 65 of the Idaho State Statute grants the County Board of Commissioners (governing board) the authority to exercise their powers to appoint members of a Planning & Zoning Commission to act with full authority of the governing board within the unincorporated area of the county, excluding the authority to adopt ordinances or to finally approve rezones and land subdivisions.

 The Planning & Zoning Commission, guided by the Local Land Use Planning Act (§ 67-6509) is granted the authority to make decisions on land use planning applications, including recommendation, adoption and amendments.
 Each commission shall consist of not less than three (3) nor more than twelve (12) voting members, all appointed by the County Board of Commissioners.
 An appointed member must have resided in the county for at least two (2) years and must remain a resident of the county during his service on the commission.
 No person shall serve more than two (2) full consecutive terms.

-Commission Chairman: Robert Sturgill, Vice Chairman: Patrick Williamson, Secretary: Sandi Levi; Commissioners: John Carpenter, Rick Fried, Sheena Wellard, Scott Brock
+The Planning and Zoning Commission includes Chairman Robert Sturgill, Vice Chairman Patrick Williamson, and Commissioners Rick Fried, Sheena Wellard, Scott Brock.

 Phone: (208) 454-7458

 If you would like to volunteer your time as a P&Z Commissioner, please download and fill out the application below and submit to the Board of County Commissioners.
 Planning & Zoning Commission Application